-- forms will be returned to the student for completion before acceptance by SSD. - 3.
-SSD will contact the student's instructors to obtain the necessary exam information prior to the provision of accommodations. - 4.
+- 3. SSD will contact the student's instructors to obtain the necessary exam information prior to the provision of accommodations. - 4.
 Only approved items are allowed in testing rooms.
 No backpacks, purses, electronic devices, food, or drinks are allowed in the testing rooms unless they are approved by SSD.
 SSD has a secure place to store these items.
-Students' personal laptops are not allowed in the testing rooms. - 5.
+Students' personal laptops are not allowed in the testing rooms unless approved by professor. - 5.
 Once exams begin, students may not leave the testing room unless permission is given by a proctor.
 Time allotted for an exam begins at the scheduled start time determined by the instructor and SSD.
 If a student arrives late for an exam, the scheduled ending time remains the same.
 Late arrivals may require that an exam be rescheduled and approved by the instructor.
-Makeup of missed final exams is at the instructor's discretion. - Exam activity will be monitored via video camera and proctors.
+Makeup of missed final exams is at the instructor's discretion. - 6.
+Exam activity will be monitored via video camera and proctors.
 All exam activity will be documented on the Exam Cover Sheet/Receipt and a copy provided to the instructor. - 7.
 Any conflicts, discrepancies, or other irregularities related to the exam will be documented on the Exam Cover Sheet/Receipt and a copy will be provided to the instructor.